-2.5 Individual Identification with Extremity Attack
+2.5 Individual Identification with Individual Characterization using Extremity Attackbased Genotype Prediction

-In previous sections, we presented quantification of leakage in individual identifying information and a general framework for analysis of vulnerability and studied the number of expression levels that should be anonymized to decrease vulnerability.
-In this section, we propose a simple genotype prediction methodology, extremity attack, and demonstrate the extent vulnerability when the attack is utilized in the individual identification framework.
+In the previous sections section, we presented quantification of leakage in individual identifying information and a general framework for analysis of vulnerability-and studied the number of expression levels that should be anonymized to decrease vulnerability.
+In this section, we propose a simple .
+For the general applicability of the framework in different genotype prediction methodology, extremity attack, and demonstrate the extent vulnerability when the attack is utilized in the individual identification framework.scenarios, we assumed that the attacker can correctly reconstruct the a posteriori distribution of genotypes given the gene expression levels, which is then used to estimate the MAP genotype.

 Extremity attack utilizes a statistic we termed extremity, which quantifies how extreme an individual's gene expression level is among the expression levels of all the samples.
-For the gene expression level, e_k , extremity is defined as:
+For the gene expression level, $e{w}$ , extremity is defined as: